kafka-ops/julie/docs/powered-by.rst

-Julie Ops is currently helping this organisations with automating Apache Kafka
+Julie Ops is currently helping this organisations with Apache Kafka
 *******************************

 If you're looking for building examples, you can find in this page provided examples build by community members.